kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The HTTP/2 PRIORITY_UPDATE frame MUST NOT be sent prior to opening the stream.
-If a PRIORITY_UPDATE is received prior to the stream being opened, it MAY close the connection error.
+If a PRIORITY_UPDATE is received prior to the stream being opened, it MAY be treated as a connection error of type PROTOCOL_ERROR.

 TODO: add more description of how to handle things like receiving PRIORITY_UPDATE on wrong stream, a PRIORITY_UPDATE with an invalid ID, etc.